 Only two months after Black's record sale of Boy Scout, Joe Eszterhas laughed all the way to the bank by selling Basic Instinct for $4 million, with $1 million of that going to producer Irwin Winkler.

-Those are standouts.
+Those are standout examples and a vast majority of scripts don't actually sell for that much, even in today's dollars.
 So, when you break it all down, how much do screenplays sell for?

 But, the unfortunate twist for screenwriters is that scripts selling for millions is unheard of in this century.
 Especially if it's an original screenplay idea.

-Selling a script, and how to sell a script, are different animals these days than they were thirty, twenty, even ten years ago.
+Selling a script, and how to sell a script, are different animals these days than they were 30, 20, even 10 years ago.

 Really, there's no fixed, clear answer to screenwriter salary.
 Most screenwriters don't take home a bi-weekly paycheck for the same amount of money every pay period.
 Instead, they work on the freelance, ad-hoc model found in many creative industries.